kkaroleski2021/SWE_Project/Docs/Sprint2.md

 - When a user attempts to log in with their email and password, the program will check with the database to ensure the correct log in credentials.
 - JWT authorization has begun to be implemented.
 When a user logs in, they will receive a JWT which will allow them to access certain features such as modifying their password.
 Certain API requests will now be protected and require a valid JWT to access.
 - The user can hover over a catagory in the menu to select a sub-catagory of listings.
+- Work has begun creating a listing page that outlines the details of the listing, include an image, description from the seller, product rating based on user feedback, price, and item condition.
+In future sprints, we hope to both create the actual separate page instead of having all the components on the home page, and perhaps implement the mapping function so users can see how close they are to the seller.
+Additionally, future sprints will see us collecting the data (seller name, product image/price/condition/description/seller location, etc.) so we can stop hardcoding in example blurbs
 - Both front-end work has been successfully combined into one cohesive home page.
 - Two Cypress tests have been applied to the frontend code and both passed.